AjayShah

 two-way continuous quotes within specified parameters for quote size

-and spread -- sounds good, but here also there are payments per
+-- sounds good, but here also there are payments per

 crore of turnover.
 By and large, the payments being made at BSE look